andersonopt/website/content/blog/product-release-notes-3-2-20.md

 No need to toggle the Parcels layer on and off to see all the detailed parcel info for any parcels you've already added to a project.

-* Click on a parcel in your project and expand the new details section to see all the info (e.g. the parcel details that were previously only visible if the parcel layer was toggled on and you clicked on a parcel).

-SCREENSHOT

 ### **NEW Data Layer: USA Soil Map Units**